cronkitedata/dj/docs/_weeks/week041.md

 * [Four years in a row, police nationwide fatally shoot nearly 1,000 people - The Washington Post](https://www.washingtonpost.com/investigations/four-years-in-a-row-police-nationwide-fatally-shoot-nearly-1000-people/2019/02/07/0cb3b098-020f-11e9-9122-82e98f91ee6f_story.html).
 How well did they describe uncertainty?

-Market manipulation? [“There Is Definite Hanky-Panky Going On”: The Fantastically Profitable Mystery of the Trump Chaos Trades | Vanity Fair](https://www.vanityfair.com/news/2019/10/the-mystery-of-the-trump-chaos-trades) .
+Market manipulation? [“There Is Definite Hanky-Panky Going On”: The Fantastically Profitable Mystery of the Trump Chaos Trades"](https://www.vanityfair.com/news/2019/10/the-mystery-of-the-trump-chaos-trades), Vanity Fair.
 What else might he need to prove something more than coincidence?